 “How long have you lived in Las Vegas?”

 “Why did you move here?”

 “How long have you been driving for Lyft?”

 In no particular order, often in scattershot repetition, those are the top four questions I get asked during every ride.
 Sometimes I get asked all four questions on the same trip.

 Riders are just trying to make casual conversation.
 Trying to be friendly, attempting to fill an awkward, empty silence with feigned curiosity.
 In Las Vegas — “Where are you from?” is the typical cocktail party banter.
-Other places, it’s “What do you do for a living” — especially among circles of men.
-But in Las Vegas, since most people come from someplace else, the quickest moniker of identity stems geography, with all its inherent stereotypes.
+In other places, it’s “What do you do for a living” — especially among circles of men.
+But in Las Vegas, since most people come from someplace else, the quickest moniker of identity stems from geography, with all its inherent stereotypes.

 I’m no amateur therapist.
 I’d rather sit in silence and vegetate with my own thoughts than engage in small talk.
 In fact, I love silence.
 Why move air with your mouth and make sound waves when just about everything sputtered will totally be erased from memory just seconds later?
 That’s small talk.
 And, I hate small talk.

 Here’s the problem.
 I’m presently engaged in the quintessential occupation which demands small talk.
 Driving and being stuck with people.
 Strangers.
 It’s like being vegetarian and working in a slaughterhouse.
 I just wasn’t born for these times.
 I sure wasn’t born to be a Lyft driver.

 Well, after complying with their expectations and dishing out the same stale true story so many times I wanted to stick my face out the window and vomit, I’m now ready to play an entirely new role, only with a zesty and albeit risky twist.